UN nuclear chief says Iran to grant 'less access' to program - WTMJ

 Associated Press

 “This is not a deadline for the world.
-This is not an ultimatum,” Zarif told the government-run, English-language broadcaster Press TV in an interview aired before he met Grossi.
+This is not an ultimatum,” Zarif told the government-run, English-language broadcaster Press TV.
 “This is an internal domestic issue between the parliament and the government.”

 “We have a democracy.
 We are supposed to implement the laws of the country.
 And the parliament adopted legislation — whether we like it or not.”